 5. Plan a Celebration of Your Loved One’s Life

-It could be that your loved one’s final tribute is delayed because of COVID-19.
-Or, it may be that you just simply aren’t able to attend the service because of distance, finances, or difficult relationships.
-No matter the reason, plan something – big or small – to mark your loved one’s life.
-That might mean working with a funeral home to create a meaningful and personalized final tribute.
-It may mean planning a dinner party with your closest friends.
-In our current days of social distancing, it may mean scheduling an event for the future or having an online get-together.
+If you aren’t able to attend the final tribute – for whatever reason – consider planning something to mark your loved one’s life.
+That might mean working with the surviving family members to host a get-together later when you’re able to attend.
+It may mean planning a dinner party with your closest friends nearby.
+Depending on your circumstances, it may even mean having an online get-together.
 No matter what it looks like, no matter your circumstances, make an effort to acknowledge the reality of your loved one’s death and celebrate their life and its significance.

 And Remember, Grief is a Journey